pniwtech-lab/mcv-app-crud-entityframework/README.md

 ## Basic CRUD operations using Entity Framework

 This is basic MVC 5 application.
-In which, Using **Entity Framework** DB model is crated from existing database and perform CRUD operations in application.
+In which, Using **Entity Framework** DB model is created from existing database and perform CRUD operations in application.

 In this application, **Sematic UI** framework is used instead of **Bootstrap** on view.
 And also used **Datatable** js library to display data in paging table.